6 signs that your friendship isn't serving you and it might be time to let it go

 All healthy friendships should be a two-way street and they require collaboration.
 Whether your bond is as friends, a romantic relationship, or family, it is beneficial when there is some give and take from both sides for a relationship to feel fair and reciprocal.
 A friend supports you both being present in your life, actively listening, while also being dependable and honest.
 If you feel like you are the only friend constantly investing time and energy into your friendship, it might be time to evaluate the relationship.

 Of course, every friendship will go through periods where one person needs more support than the other.
-But if this imbalance becomes a pattern, it's worth considering whether or not this is a friendship that best serves you.
+But if this imbalance becomes a pattern, it's worth considering whether or not this is a friendship that best serves you or if this friendship is over.
 Pouring energy into a friendship that is not reciprocal may not be healthy dynamic and might be sign that the friendship is not built on mutual support and understanding.

 A healthy friendship should feel safe.
 A true friend should be able to share your thoughts and feelings without fear of judgement or rejection.
 If you find yourself constantly holding back during conversation around your friend because you feel unsafe or afraid of how they might react, that be an indication that the friendship is not serving your needs.